EarthScope/ispaq/README.md

 * *station_url:* should indicate a metadata location as an FDSN web service alias, an explicit URL, or a path to a file containing metadata in [StationXML](http://www.fdsn.org/xml/station/) format ([schema](http://www.fdsn.org/xml/station/fdsn-station-1.0.xsd)).
 For web services, this should be the same entry as _dataselect_url_.
-For local metadata use, StationXML is read at the channel level and instrument response information in the XML is ignored.
+For local metadata, StationXML is read at the channel level and any response information is ignored.
-Local response information (if used) is assumed to be in RESP file format and specified in the *resp_dir* entry below.
+Local instrument response (if used) is expected to be in RESP file format and specified in the *resp_dir* entry (see below).
-If neither webservices or StationXMl is available, the station_url entry can be left blank.
-In this case, only metrics that do not require metadata information will be calculated.
+If neither webservices or StationXML is available, the station_url entry should be left unspecified (blank).
+In this case, metrics that do not require metadata will still be calculated.
+Metrics that do require metadata information (cross_talk, polarity_check, orientation_check, transfer_function) will not be calculated and will return a log message stating "No available waveforms".

-    If you are starting from a dataless SEED you can create StationXML using the [FDSN StationXML-SEED Converter](https://seiscode.iris.washington.edu/projects/stationxml-converter).
+    If you are starting from a dataless SEED, you can create StationXML using the [FDSN StationXML-SEED Converter](https://seiscode.iris.washington.edu/projects/stationxml-converter).

-* *event_url:* should indicate an event catalog location as an FDSN web service alias (e.g. USGS), an explicit URL, or a path to a file containing metadata in [QuakeML](https://quake.ethz.ch/quakeml) format ([schema](https://quake.ethz.ch/quakeml/docs/xml?action=AttachFile&do=get&target=QuakeML-BED-1.2.xsd)).
+* *event_url:* should indicate an event catalog location as an FDSN web service alias (e.g. USGS), an explicit URL, or a path to a file containing event information in [QuakeML](https://quake.ethz.ch/quakeml) format ([schema](https://quake.ethz.ch/quakeml/docs/xml?action=AttachFile&do=get&target=QuakeML-BED-1.2.xsd)).
-_Only web service providers that can output text format can be used at this time._ This entry will only be used by metrics that require event information in order to be processed.
-These metrics include cross_talk, polarity_check, and orientation_check.
+_Only web service providers that can output text format can be used at this time._ This entry will only be used by metrics that require event information in order to be calculated (cross_talk, polarity_check, orientation_check).

 * *resp_dir:* should be unspecified or absent if local response files are not used.
-The default behavior is to retrieve response information from [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/).
+Response information is only needed when generating PSD derived metrics or PDF plots.The default behavior is to retrieve response information from [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/).
 To make use of local instrument responses, this parameter should indicate a path to a directory containing response files in [RESP](http://ds.iris.edu/ds/nodes/dmc/data/formats/resp/) format.
 Local response files are expected to be named RESP.network.station.location.channel or RESP.station.network.location.channel (e.g., RESP.IU.CASY.00.BH1 or RESP.CASY.IU.00.BH1).
-Response information is only needed when generating PSD related metrics or PDF plots.

-    If you are starting from a dataless SEED you can create RESP files using [rdseed](http://ds.iris.edu/ds/nodes/dmc/manuals/rdseed/).
+    If you are starting from a dataless SEED, you can create RESP files using [rdseed](http://ds.iris.edu/ds/nodes/dmc/manuals/rdseed/).

 **Preferences** has three entries describing ispaq output.